hor63/horOpenVario/README.md

 *Copyright (C) 2017-2021  Kai Horstmann*

-# Open Vario on Cubieboard 2 running Ubuntu
+# Open Vario on Cubieboard 2 running Ubuntu or Debian
 ## horOpenVario

 This repository is the main repository of [horOpenVario](https://github.com/hor63/horOpenVario.git).